GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  - While you have the Redis configuration file open you should place your `password` for a more secured communication to the server, uncomment `requirepass` and place your password :
+  - While editing the Redis configuration file, add your `password` for more secure communication to the server.
+Uncomment `requirepass` and place your password:

   ```bash